-A cage (size depends on the quantity of lovebirds; a medium Vision cage for example is perfect for one bird, a large Vision cage may be preferable for two birds), food (lovebird/cockatiel seeds, millets, pellets, etc), water trays (and bottle if you would like to train the bird to use it), toys, perches, cuttlebone (for calcium, which strengthens bones), vitamin supplements (if needed).
+A cage (size depends on the quantity of lovebirds; a small or medium sized cage for example is perfect for one bird, a large cage may be preferable for two birds), food (lovebird/cockatiel seeds, millets, etc), water trays (and bottle if you would like to train the bird to use it), toys, perches, cuttlebone (for calcium, which strengthens bones), vitamin supplements (if needed).
 Please take a look at our How to Prepare page for more information.

 Are lovebirds noisy?

 Lovebirds do chirp during the daytime, though they are not very noisy birds.
 They are almost always quiet during nighttime.

 Why do some babies have black colouring on their beaks?